-- 1. Single-handed weapons shall be constructed of one of the following: - a. rattan - b. rattan-cored Siloflex or Siloflex-equivalent - c. natural polypropylene round rod (maximum diameter: 1.25 inches (31.8 mm)i
+- 1. Single-handed weapons shall be constructed of one of the following: - a. rattan - b. rattan-cored Siloflex or Siloflex-equivalent - c. natural polypropylene round rod (maximum diameter: 1.25 inches (31.8 mm), In Drachenwald, weapons may not be constructed of natural polypropylene round rod.